alessandrozito98/wifi-traffic-localization/README.md

 ## Description

-Pipeline for extracting and classifying encrypting WiFi traffic.
+Pipeline for extracting and classifying encrypted WiFi traffic.
 Classification is based on statistical features of the traffic.

 ## Installation and Configuration